 It was the Ouzo that interested me.
 I particularly like the taste of aniseed and us a lot of fennel in my cooking.
 I also use wine quite often in my cooking and sometimes if I wish to accentuate the taste of the fennel I use Ricard or Pernod – both are anise flavoured liqueurs.
 I have also used Ouzo at times (based on a Greek way of cooking them) and recently I cooked some mussels with Sambuca; they make a great antipasto.

 When travelling in Italy to places on the coast in summer, you will often see piattoni (large platters) of mussels presented as a stater to a meal in restaurants; these are a great favourite.
 With the warmer weather, I have enjoyed placing a large platter of mussels in the centre of the table and having guests help themselves.
 The mussels I cooked with Sambuca were greatly appreciated.

-Whilst I was in Adelaide recently I also ate at Ruby Red Flamingo (John Mc Grath’s review) and enjoyed an Anisetta Meletti, another aniseed flavoured drink from Ascoli Piceno and sold at Mercato (Campbelttown in South Australia).
+Whilst I was in Adelaide recently I also ate at a restaurant and enjoyed an Anisetta Meletti, another aniseed flavoured drink from Ascoli Piceno and sold at Mercato (Campbelttown in South Australia).
 This too would work.